In addition to the increased investment in pharmaceutical research and development (R&D) in terms of the expenditure mentioned in the

-IMS Health Lifecycle 2013Note: Data excludes ATC code T (Technology)
+IMS Health Lifecycle 2014Note: Data excludes ATC code T (Technology)

 From discovery through to launch, a potential new medicine goes through several stages of development.
-The graph below shows the breakdown of potential new medicines in the industry’s pipeline at the start of this year (February 2014).
+The graph below shows the breakdown of potential new medicines in the industry’s pipeline at the start of this year (February 2015).
 In addition to the three phases of clinical trials mentioned in the graph, there is a fourth clinical trials phase called pharmacovigilance or safety monitoring which takes place after a medicine has been launched on the market.
 This phase collects information on how patients have experienced the use of the medicine.